Skip to main content

 Remote server

-MCP Servers are part of a standardized interface for AI agents to interact with data sources using the Model Context Protocol.
+MCP servers are part of a standardized interface for AI agents to interact with data sources using the Model Context Protocol.

 With the server enabled, you can: